20 effective team incentive ideas for 2021

 Some of the incentives available through Perkbox include:

-- Physical wellbeing perks like online workout classes, access to online GPs, and discounted gym memberships.
+- Physical wellbeing perks like online workout classes and discounted gym memberships.

 - Financial wellbeing perks with a wide selection of discounts and freebies from big brand like Deliveroo, ASOS, and M&S.